rafaelromao/keyboards/docs/modifiers.md

 - Any Smart Case option, including Caps Lock, will be automatically deactivated after 10 seconds of inactivity.
 - Source code: [smart_case.c](../src/qmk/users/rafaelromao/features/smart_case.c)

-## N-Grams Key
+## Accents Key
-- The N-Grams key is available in the left outer thumb key and will toggle the N-Grams layer in one-shot mode, acting like a special shift key.
+- The Accents key is available in the left outer thumb key and will toggle the Accents layer in one-shot mode, acting like a special shift key.
 - Source code: [custom_oneshot.c](../src/qmk/users/rafaelromao/features/custom_oneshot.c)

 ## Default Mod and Alt Thumb Keys